 5. Attend a local park day and listen to all the veteran moms talk about curriculum and classes and ask your questions.
 Most likely someone else has the same question or has used that curriculum before that you have a question about.
 You can talk while your children will form important friendship bonds with the other kids.

-6. Attend your first Used Curriculum Sale – these are always in the summer months, the next one coming up July 26.
-It’s a great time to look at curriculum hands-on before purchasing it and the prices are a fraction of the cost of new curriculum.
+6. Attend your first Used Curriculum Sale – these are always some in the summer months and we have a used curriculum selection for sale all year at Learn Beyond The Book.
+Used Curriculum sales are great to look at curriculum hands-on before purchasing it and the prices are a fraction of the cost of new curriculum.
 Definitely go to one of these before buying new curriculum if possible.

 9. Like the Learn Beyond The Book page on Facebook.
 Our Facebook page provides inspiration, current news, homeschool humor, and lots more and it’s LOCAL!

 10. Familiarize yourself with the California Homeschool Network (CHN) website where you can find answers to questions about if it is legal to homeschool and tons more information.
 It is also great to refer friends and family to, if needed.